Alisatonks/CRUD-API/README.md

 # Simple CRUD API

 This is a simple CRUD API using an in-memory database.
-Note that any data stored in memory (except initial users) will be lost upon system reboot.
-The server starts with three initial users.
+Note that any data stored in memory will be lost upon system reboot.

 ## Installation